 Summary: the cognitive psychology of advertising

-Understanding the cognitive psychology behind advertising is a necessity for marketers.
+Understanding the cognitive psychology and cognitive marketing behind advertising is a necessity for marketers.
 In an increasingly complex advertising landscape, deciphering consumer behavior will lead to product success and market sustainability.
-The next time an advertisement captures your attention or evokes an emotional response, bear in mind that there's sophisticated science at work, far beyond what immediately meets the eye.
+The next time an advertisement captures your attention or evokes an emotional response, bear in mind that there’s sophisticated science at work, far beyond what immediately meets the eye.